Love is not just something we feel – it’s something we live.

 Final Encouragement

 Love is not proven in words-it is revealed in how we choose to live when no one is applauding us.
 When Scripture defines love, it calls us higher than culture, emotion, or convenience.
-These verses are not meant to simply be read, but to be carried, practiced, and lived out daily as reflections of Christ in us.
+These Bible verses about love are not meant to simply be read, but to be carried, practiced, and lived out daily as reflections of Christ in us.

-If love doesn’t look like Christ-it isn’t love.
+If love doesn’t look like Christ, it isn’t love.

 Let Scripture define it.
+Let obedience guide it.

-And let love be something you don’t just feel-but faithfully choose.
+And let love be something you don’t just feel, but faithfully choose.